lp-rmaeda/CordovaMessagingSDKSample/README.md

 Within the `apps/` folder at the root of this repo you will find some sample apps demoing the plugin.
 Here is a breakdown.

-### `apps/sampleapp04` -- iOS Only SDK v2.1.5
+### `apps/sampleapp01` -- iOS Only

 Has been created as  reference app using iOS frameworks.

 This app does NOT include an Android application - refer to SampleApp03 for the latest Android example app.

-Includes a basic iOS Cordova App with Messaging integration and the PhoneGap Push plugin installed - but not yet tested as Simulator restrictions prevent this...
+Includes a basic iOS Cordova App with Messaging integration and the PhoneGap Push plugin installed - but not with Simulator as restrictions prevent this...you will need to run on physical device.

 ![screen shot 2017-04-20 at 22 50 14](https://cloud.githubusercontent.com/assets/10999907/25254104/c19f863e-261b-11e7-95ac-1affddb98db0.png)